Buffalo Medical Malpractice Lawyer

 How Medical Malpractice Cases Work in New York

 Regardless of the specific type of medical error, malpractice cases typically proceed under the legal concept of negligence.
 A Buffalo medical malpractice lawyer can explain in more detail how this theory of liability applies to your situation, but there are four basic elements you must prove to recover compensation.

 These four elements include:

 - Your health care provider had a duty to treat you according to medically accepted standards of care, a duty which arises out of the patient-physician relationship.

 - Your doctor breached this duty by deviating from the standard of care, essentially NOT treating you in accordance with how a prudent physician would have provided care under the same circumstances.

-- The breach of duty was a direct cause of your injuries, instead of from some other intervening factor.
-Disappointment in the result of a procedure would not rise to the level of meeting this element.
+- The breach of duty was a direct cause of your injuries, instead of them arising from some other intervening factor.
+Disappointment in the result of a procedure or an unsuccessful outcome would not rise to the level of meeting this element.

 What damages can I recover in a medical malpractice claim?

 Monetary damages are intended to compensate you for the losses you sustain because of a health care provider’s mistake.
 One type is economic damages, such as costs of additional treatment for your injuries and your lost wages.
 The second type is non-economic damages, including pain, suffering, emotional distress, and other subjective losses.